spicydonkey/cellml-ga/devlog.md

 ## 22.06.2015
 ### Clean code
-* Clean SEQMODE codes
+* [x] Clean SEQMODE codes in patch branch
-* release a SEQMODE version from the current master branch
+* [x] release a SEQMODE version from the current master branch

 #### Schwefel_2D
 * Try non-zero target, like the shifted schwefel test, such as 1.0